Netfil Clear edge Materials and Solution

 • Material located farther away from the neutral axis contributes much more to I , because it’s squared in the equation.

-• A macro textured surface on the outermost layers pushes material further from the neutral axis.
+• A macro textured surface on the outermost layers pushes material farther away from the neutral axis of bending.

-• This massively increases I, which increases EI, making the part much stiffer and damage tolerant.
+• This massively increases I, which increases EI, making the part much stiffer and damage tolerant, with the ability to resolve stresses and strains better under fast loading conditions or scenarios.

-• It is also well known that the mechanical strength of a part depends on the amount of porosity within the part or structure.
-But it should also be understood that the measured peak strength value of a part or component may be very high or low depending on the applied stress or strain rate.
-In this particular context, our macro textured sheet/ pattern vastly improves the high strain rate tolerance of a 3D- printed component.
+• It is well known that the mechanical strength of a part depends on the amount of porosity within the part or structure, and it should also be understood that the measured peak strength value of a part or component may be very high or low depending on the applied stress or strain rate employed in a quasi-static test.
+In this particular context, our macro textured sheet/ pattern vastly improves the high strain-rate fracture tolerance of a 3D- printed component.

 4. Neutral Bending Axis and Why Macrotexture Matters